ianxm/gimp-comic-book/readme.md

           (gimp-drawable-invert trace-layer TRUE)
           (gimp-layer-set-mode trace-layer LAYER-MODE-MULTIPLY))

-    Now lets add some shading to give it more depth and more of a comic book look.
+    Now lets add some shading to give it more depth and action.
 I copied the technique for generating dashed lines from the [Inkpen filter](https://www.gimphelp.org/artist_inkpen.html).
-The idea is to find the darkest parts of the image (using `Threshold`) and add diagonal dashed lines which look like hatching to the image.
-We use `Hurl` and `Motion Blur` to generate the dashed lines and then use the `Threshold` layer to mask it.
+The idea is to find the darkest parts of the image and add diagonal dashed lines which look like hatching to the image.

+    We do this twice at different levels of darkness.
+We overlay the strokes to produce two levels of shading in the comic image.

     This looks really good in many cases, but looks bad if the shading covers someone's hair, since anyone would shade in the direction of